TheDownfallOfUsAll/pan_de_staku_app/README.md

 # 🤖 AI Chatbot - DoughBot

 The system includes an **AI bakery assistant** called **DoughBot**.
-DoughBot helps customers interact with the bakery using **natural conversation**.
+DoughBot helps customers interact with the bakery using **natural conversation** and can respond to a wide variety of topics.

 ## 🧠 Capabilities